Selman's theorem: Proof

-all values enumerated by M(Y), for Y admissible extension, are in A, and conversely, every element of A is enumerated by M(Y) for at least one admissible extension Y. In other words, A is exactly the set of all values enumerated by M(Y) for an admissible extension Y. We can build a machine which receives an enumeration of B, uses it to enumerates admissible extensions Y, runs the M(Y) in parallel, and enumerates the values they yield.
+all values enumerated by M(Y), for Y admissible extension, are in A, and conversely, every element of A is enumerated by M(Y) for at least one admissible extension Y. In other words, A is exactly the set of all values enumerated by M(Y) for an admissible extension Y. Then we can build a machine that receives an enumeration of B, uses it to enumerates admissible extensions Y, runs the M(Y) in parallel, and enumerates the values they yield.
 This machine is an enumeration reduction from A to B, which is absurd since we assumed no such reduction exists.